gwt-noo/jasmine-wrapper/README.md

 # Change log

+## 0.1.8
+ - Adding support for sub describes in generator

 ## 0.1.7
  - Adding more of the expectation API
  - New generator to make test writing cleaner in JAVA